rootedinloops/helsinki-python-mooc/week 1-3/strings/README.md

 Centering a word inside a framed box.
 First time around this alluded me completely.
 This time I got it all but the right side, until it dawned on me I forgot to remove the length of the word itself, derp!

+# substrings_backwards

+Just starting out on string slicing.
+Starting from the last character, this prints the string one piece at a time as it grows backward to the beginning.